 If making dinner is stressful, try MyFreeze Easy Monthly Freezer Meal Planner or crockpot meals to cut down on on-the-spot meal making or put a few extra dollars in your budget to order out once or twice a week.
 (This is a genius time and sanity saver for Moms and busy families by the way!)

 Do you need a housecleaner?
 Babysitter?
 Gym membership to exercise with childcare for your kids?
 To cut back on activities during the week?
 Pre-made meals?

 One by one nail down your stress triggers and think about what it would take to eliminate the stress it spurs.
 Begin to put your solutions into action so your entire family functions in a stress- free environment.

-4) MOVE IT TO LOSE IT
+5) MOVE IT TO LOSE IT (Stress, That is)

 Getting daily physical activity is proven to dramatically lower stress levels.
 The endorphins you receive when you are moving create good feelings which combat the bad stress you feel saddled with.